On this page:

 In early 2015, EPA established the Noise External Reference Group (NERG), a forum enabling stakeholders with an interest in the review of the noise SEPPs to contribute to the policy development process.

-During November and December 2015, EPA hosted a number of workshops with NERG members, recording valuable input which is now being assessed as part of EPA’s policy development work.
-The members of the NERG will meet again later in 2016 to discuss the policy options identified following the conclusion of further testing and research.
+During November and December 2015, we hosted a number of workshops with NERG members, recording valuable input that is now being assessed as part of EPA’s policy development work.
+NERG members met in late July 2016, when the group was updated on project developments, including work being done on the technical aspects of the noise policies.
+There will be a workshop with NERG members on these technical aspects later in the year.

 The NERG feedback builds upon a range of previous research and engagement, which is collectively informing our policy options.
 This previous work includes: